jangler/oracles-randomizer/notes.md

 - 3f:4445, 3f:444c, 3f:c45a = points for loading sprite data for an object

-## script commands (most are documented in more detail in ages-disasm)

 ## ram addresses not documented elsewhere

 - c63f-c640 = bought shop items